Moral qualms delay EU blacklist of Israeli settlers

 For its part, the EU foreign service argued in a high-level memo in December that an EU-level settler ban as well as anti-Hamas action would "help preserve the viability of the two-state solution" and "the stability of the West Bank".

-It said "non-engagement" with the two-state solution should face "consequences" in its Arab-Israeli "Peace Plan", which was discussed by EU foreign ministers in Brussels on Monday.
+It also said "non-engagement" with the two-state solution should face "consequences" in its Arab-Israeli "Peace Plan", which was discussed by EU foreign ministers in Brussels on Monday.

 "The French and the EU foreign service aren't relenting," despite Wednesday's subsequent pushback, one of the EU diplomats said.